cambiegroup/flowchem/docs/development/additional/testing.md

 # Tests

-The tests are meant to be run with `pytest`.
+The tests are meant to run with `pytest`.

 All tests that do *not* require access to any hardware devices are automatically run for every pull request against the main branch.